fago/rules/README.txt

    schedule the execution of rule sets.
  * Make sure that you have configured cron for your drupal installation as cron is used for scheduling the rule sets.
 For help see http://drupal.org/cron
+ * If the views module (http://drupal.org/project/views) is installed, the module displays the list of scheduled tasks in the UI.

 Rules Simpletest